Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the StoneBlock instance to it.
 3. Remove AttributeFix, BetterFPS, Fast Leaf Decay, FoamFix, Just Enough Items, Just Enough IDs, Mercurius, Old Java Warning, Shadowfacts' Forgelin and ToastControl
 4. Update Flux Networks, Simply Jetpacks 2 and Solar Flux Reborn to their lastest versions
-5. Install Fugue, Scalar (2.11.1-3), Had Enough Items, Roughly Enough IDs and Forgelin-Continuous
+5. Install Fugue, Scalar Legacy, Had Enough Items, Roughly Enough IDs and Forgelin-Continuous
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)